Best Practices for Online Teaching

 • Compare your eLearn Classlist to Banner.
 Notify eLearn@volstate.edu of discrepancies.

-• Login to the class at least 5 days each week.
+• Login to the class at least five days each week.

-• Communicate (via email, announcements, and/or discussions) to students an overview for the week.
+• Communicate (via email, announcements, and/or discussions) to students an overview of the week.

 • Post and hold online office hours using video conferencing.

-• Respond to ALL email (course mail and VSCC email) within 24 to 48 hours (or sooner).
+• Respond to ALL emails within 24 to 48 hours (or sooner).

 • Facilitate discussion boards: